404FoundingFather/multi-site/memory-bank/10-ai-interaction-guidelines.md

 - Technical depth appropriate for experienced Next.js and Firebase developers
 - Semi-formal communication style with focus on technical accuracy
 - Include brief explanations with code to highlight the "why" behind implementation choices
+- Do not add fictitious people to the documents in this project.

 ### Context Sharing
 - Always include the specific tenant-related context when asking about code